Retrieving Group Chat Messages

 with the highest possible bucket value, but rather to begin from the bucket corresponding to the

-.
+timestamp of the provided messageId.
 This helps to potentially skip unnecessary buckets

 and optimize